-Founded in 1925 by Don Tomas Mapúa, an architecture graduate of Cornell University in the United States and the first registered architect of the Philippines, Mapúa University is the country's premier engineering and technological university.
-It unceasingly fosters its long tradition of leading-edge excellence in various fields of studies, such as Engineering and Sciences, Architecture and Design, Information Technology, Business and Management, Communication and Media Studies, Health Sciences, and Social Sciences and Education, and provides students with a learning environment that will make them globally competitive.
+Mapúa University, founded in 1925 by Don Tomas Mapúa, a pioneering Filipino architect and Cornell University graduate, is the premier engineering and technological institution in the Philippines.
+The university maintains a tradition of excellence across diverse fields, including Engineering and Sciences, Architecture and Design, Information Technology, Business and Management, Communication and Media Studies, Health Sciences, Social Sciences, and Education.
+This commitment to comprehensive, world-class education empowers its graduates to become globally competitive professionals.